20 Apr Overcoming the Hidden Obstacles of Age

 Perhaps your home has been in the family for decades, or you’ve been alerted to a steal-of-a-deal on the real estate market, when working with an old home it is necessary to be aware of the common pitfalls that betray its safety and value – and the costs affiliated in alleviating them.

 Let’s start with the ickiest one – animal or insect infestation is very common.
 There are even cases of mentally-ill persons coexisting with a variety of critters.
 They’ve lived in their home for years and never protested to the development of smaller germ-ridden occupants.
 Rodents, raccoons, even birds may have made the home their nest.
 Termites penetrate old structures with ease, as do bees, ants and those scary 8-legged araneae that make some men scream like cowards.
 All contribute their part to adversely affecting the structures stability.
+To be sure that your home is not infested with termites, hire Brisbane termite inspections immediately once you see signs of these pests.
 A thorough investigation under the floor and in the attic should reveal whether or not you’ll be putting the best bug control on the payroll.

 And speaking of structural integrity, foundation issues can be quite a headache.
 Sometimes it’s so obvious you can SEE that the home is not properly balanced – it has issues.
-You’ll need to bring in a structural engineer to do a complete inspection.
+You’ll need to bring in a structural engineer to do a complete inspection, this way you can find out how well the structure of your home is and to see if you need to hire a plumber, roofing contractor or a foundation repair expert.
 They’ll look for cracks, particularly around doors and windows.
 They’ll check the doors to see if they open and shut with ease and don’t get stuck.
 Bulges in foundation walls will indicate problems as will chipping, flaking and gaping holes.
-The firmness of the concrete may be compromised.
+The firmness of the concrete may be compromised and hiring a concrete contractor may be needed to get it repaired.
 Resolving foundation issues may run you anywhere between five-hundred to eleven-thousand dollars, but some damage is beyond repair.